Olfa Kanoun

+Olfa Kanoun is a Tunisian electrical engineer and Chair of Measurement and Sensor Technology at the Chemnitz University of Technology (TU Chemnitz), a position she has held since 2007.

 Career development

+Kanoun was born in Tunisia and during her high school years there, she was "among the top 100 high school graduates of 1988 and received a government scholarship."

-Kanoun completed her studies in electrical engineering and information technology at the Technical University of Munich in 1995.
-She received her doctorate from the University of the Bundeswehr University Munich in 2001.
+She completed her studies in electrical engineering and information technology at the Technical University of Munich in 1995.
+She received her doctorate from the University of the Bundeswehr Munich in 2001.
 Her thesis "Kalibrationsfreie Temperaturmessung" was awarded the research prize of the Arbeitskreis der Hochschullehrer für Messtechnik (AHMT e.
 V.).
-She then founded the Impedance Spectroscopy working group at the Bundeswehr University Munich.
-Her habilitation took place abroad.
-From 2006 to 2007 she was substitute professor for measurement technology at the University of Kassel.
-Since 2007 she is professor for measurement and sensor technology at the Chemnitz University of Technology.
+She then founded the Impedance Spectroscopy working group at the Institute for Measurement and Automation Technology, at the University of the Bundeswehr Munich.
+She also established the German Instrumentation and Measurement Chapter of the Institute of Electrical and Electronics Engineers (IEEE).
+She continues to lead that group.